sw-swatanabe/ucar-et-al-2021/README.md

 These are the Matlab codes that were used in Ucar et all., Nature 2021.

-FLIM_analysis can be used to build lifetime and A1% images, and their quantification. or this program to function, 'Read_PTU_tag.m', which is provided by PicoQuant, is required.
+FLIM_analysis can be used to build lifetime and A1% images, and their quantification.
+   For this program to function, 'Read_PTU_tag.m', which is provided by PicoQuant, is required.

 FV_analysis can be used to quantify evoked-calcium transients.